ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-js/send-email.md

 2. Fill in the form (make sure you put your email in the "to" field)
 3. Click submit and check your email inbox because you've got mail! 📬

 Awesome!
-You just deployed an app and sent an email, all within a few minutes!
+You just deployed an app and sent an email within a few minutes!
 We can't wait to see what else you create with WeDeploy!

 <aside>